iamkirankumaryadav/GenAI/Glossary.md

 - Chatbots are a specific type of bot designed for simple, rule-based system conversation with pre-defined responses.
 - They use NLP and ML to understand and respond to user input/queries in a chat-like interface.
 - Chatbots can be used for customer service, answering FAQs, scheduling appointments, or even providing entertainment.
-- Example: WhatsApp Meta AI, Google Chat Gemini, or Career Website Chatbots.
+- Examples: WhatsApp Meta AI, Google Message Chat Gemini Assistant, Apple Siri, and Career Website Chatbots.

-### ChatGPT (Generative Pre-trained Transformers)
+### **ChatGPT (Generative Pre-trained Transformers)**
 - ChatGPT leverages large language models (LLMs) to allow users to have human-like interactions.
 - ChatGPT is trained to hold conversations that flow and adapt based on user input/queries/prompts.
 - It can consider previous prompts (history) and replies to maintain context within a conversation.